MarkThackham/MarkThackham.github.io/machine-learning-pima-indians.md

 8. **Support Vector Machine** – Finds optimal hyperplanes to separate classes with maximum margin.
 9. **Neural Network – Multilayer Perceptron** – Deep learning model that learns complex, non-linear patterns.

-Results show

 ### Hyperparameter Tuning Techniques
-These methods are used:
+These methods are used to tune the XGBoost model:
 1. **Randomised CV Grid Search** – Tests a random subset of hyperparameter combinations with cross-validation, making it faster than exhaustive grid search.
 2. **Optuna** – An advanced optimization framework that efficiently searches hyperparameters using techniques like Bayesian optimization.